-Gabrielle Union Shares the Trend Dwayne Wade Started
+Gabrielle Union Shares the Trend Dwyane Wade Started

 New York & Company

-Although the star says that her line is for everyone in her family, there's one family that won't be able to partake: her husband, Dwayne.
+Although the star says that her line is for everyone in her family, there's one family that won't be able to partake: her husband, Dwyane.
 However, the star noted he needs no help in the style department.
 In fact, he's a trendsetter in his own right.

 "I can zero credit for that," she said in regards to her husband's outfit choices.
 "That is his stylist.
 When I met him, he was wearing baggy T-shirts and bedazzled jeans.
 I don't think Taylor Swift started bedazzling.
 I think my husband did."